vspinu/sesman/README.md

 Sesman provides facilities for session management and interactive session association with current contexts.
 While "sessions" is a broad and implementation specific concept, the primary target of `sesman` are Emacs based IDEs ([CIDER][], [ESS][], [Geiser][], [Robe][], [SLIME][] etc.)

 For Emacs based IDEs, session is commonly composed of one or more physical processes (sub-processes, sockets, websockets etc).
-For example in the current implementation of [CIDER][] a session would be composed of one or more cider connections (Clojre or ClojureScript).
+For example in the current implementation of [CIDER][] a session would be composed of one or more sesman connections (Clojre or ClojureScript).
 Each [CIDER][] connection consists of user REPL buffer and two sub-processes, one for user eval communication and another for tooling (completion, inspector etc).

 ### Concepts: